Sebastião José de Carvalho e Melo, 1st Marquis of Pombal: Political career

 Prior to his appointment as prime minister in 1755, Pombal had a relatively obscure career.

 In 1738, with his uncle's assistance, Pombal received his first public appointment as the Portuguese ambassador to Great Britain, where, in 1740, he was elected a Fellow of the Royal Society.
-Carvalho e Melo used his circulation among influential people to "investigate the causes, techniques, and mechanisms of British commercial and naval power."
-He did not become fluent in the English language during his time in London.
+Pombal used his circulation among influential people to "investigate the causes, techniques, and mechanisms of British commercial and naval power."
+At his London residence, Pombal collected works by Thomas Mun, William Petty, Charles Davenant, Charles King, Joshua Gee, and Josiah Child.
+Pombal, however, did not become fluent in the English language during his time in Britain.
 By 25 September 1745, he had left his post in London.

+Sir Benjamin Keene, a Member of Parliament who sat on the Board of Trade and would soon become British ambassador to Portugal, was not impressed by him.
+In a letter to British chargé d'affaires in Lisbon Abraham Castres dated October 1745, Keene shared his assessment of Pombal: "it is a poor Coimbran [mind] as ever I met with, to be as stubborn, as dull, is the true asinine quality...
+I shall only say that a little genius who has a mind to be a great one in a little country, is a very uneasy animal".

-In 1745, he served as the Portuguese ambassador to Austria.
+In 1745, he was appointed Portuguese ambassador to Austria.
 The Queen consort of Portugal, Archduchess Mary Anne Josepha of Austria (1683–1754), was fond of him; after his first wife died she arranged for him to marry the daughter of the Austrian field marshal Leopold Josef, Count von Daun.
 The King, John V, was not pleased, however, and recalled him in 1749.
 John V died the following year and his son Joseph I of Portugal was crowned king.
 Joseph I was fond of Pombal; with the Queen Mother's approval he appointed him as Minister of Foreign Affairs.
-As the King's confidence in him increased, the King entrusted him with more control of the state.
+As the King's confidence in him increased, the King entrusted him with more authority, more control over the state, and less oversight.